-Tagsamerica american americans barack obama books byline=doug schoen Campaign Insiders clinton congress country crisis democratic democrats economy election Election 2012 florida governor house king major mayor medicare mitt romney obama obamacare op/ed party policy politics polls president president-obama republican republicans romney state syria united united states washington white white-house world affairs
+Tagsamerica american americans barack obama books byline=doug schoen Campaign Insiders clinton congress country crisis democratic democrats economy election Election 2012 governor house king major medicare mitt romney obama obamacare op/ed party policy politics polls president president-obama republican republicans romney russia senator state syria ukraine united united states washington white white-house world affairs

 Tag Archives: president

 We’ve all known for months that Putin has been support the pro-Russian separtists in Eastern Ukraine, despite his denials.
 They had weapons, funding and ground support that couldn’t have come from anywhere but Moscow, but there was never obvious and… Continue reading